OAAX-standard/contributions/MemryX/README.md

 The OAAX conversion toolchain is available as a Docker image that can be used to convert non-optimized models to optimized models.
 Due to its significant size, the Docker image is made available for download [here](https://download.sclbl.net/OAAX/toolchains/onnx-to-mxa.tar).
+> Please note that you'll need to have credentials from MemryX to able to install the MemryX SDK when running the conversion.
 ## How to use

 ### Conversion toolchain